josh-ua/contestor/README.md

 * some type of stats tracked
 * make contestor more customizable with a more advanced config.py
 * improve checkForFollow function (need punctuation from handles to be stripped)
+* play with timing for tweets - right now it's at **300s**

+*(for more descriptive to do's, check the comments for each respective function in contestor.py)*

 ###stats:
 Between testing, somewhere around 3,000 tweets have been rewteeted (so around that many contests have been entered) and nothing has been won yet.
+Also, one account has been limited (following disabled...)